Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/editor-view/caret.md

 ---
 # Caret

 The SyntaxEditor caret is the bar that blinks within an editor view and marks the location where typing will insert text.
 It also is linked to the end position of a [selection](selection.md).
-SyntaxEditor optionally supports multiple selections and therefore multiple carets, which enables simulataneous editing in several document locations at the same time.
+SyntaxEditor optionally supports multiple selections and therefore multiple carets, which enables simultaneous editing in several document locations at the same time.

 ## Accessing the Caret